tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 As in all IT things, the answer is: "It depends."

 Here it depends on the motif.
-Motifs with high contrast edges like motifs including written text, pictures from buildings, illustrations, sketches or photos of product boxes (with sharp contours and text written on it) usually fall into that category.
-Motifs with softer color- and contrast transitions can be compressed a bit more without visible quality loss.
+Motifs with high contrast edges like motifs including written text, photos of buildings, illustrations, sketches or photos of product boxes (with sharp contours and text written on it) usually fall into that category.
+Motifs with softer color- and contrast transitions like landscapes or portraits can be compressed a bit more without visible quality loss.
 Nature photographs usually fall into that category.

 Also – depending on where the image is used - you might want to use a different parameter.
 A small thumbnail in a teaser might endure a better compression than the same image used in a screen-wide hero banner.
 That means, that the quality parameter is not innate to the image, but to the image and the context.
 And to the author's taste.

-In short: There is no best ratio for each category.
+In short: There is no perfect setting for all pictures.
 There is no one-size-fits-all.
 It's best the author decides.
 He will tweak the "quality" parameter as a property in the component until he is satisfied with the quality and will not go any further to not sacrifice bandwidth.

 We now have a binary file in the DAM and a component, that provides a quality property.
 What should the URL look like?
 Which component is responsible for spooling?